-Summary: St Frances of Rome, Religious, born in Rome in 1384; died there on this day in 1440.
-Established a community of laywomen who followed the Rule of Saint Benedict and ministered to the poor, a dedicated laywoman who, in a time of plague and civil war, worked tirelessly for the poor and the sick yet without compromising her love for her husband and family.
+Summary: St Frances of Rome, lay family woman, carer of the poor and sick during a plague and a healer.
+Born in Rome in 1384; died there on this day in 1440.
+Frances established a community of laywomen who followed the Rule of Saint Benedict and ministered to the poor, a dedicated laywoman who, in a time of plague and civil war, worked tirelessly for the poor and the sick yet without compromising her love for her husband and family.

 Patrick Duffy explains.